Godhart/hass-lights-control/README.md

 By default lights are toggled ON only for constrained period of time.
 For more information check Power savings section.

 Sensor values are checked and appropriate actions are taken by LightsControl in case if:
-* You set trigger in automation for case when sensor's value becomes active and calling 'sensor' method of LightsControl to take actions immediately
+* You set trigger in automation for case when sensor's value becomes active and calling `sensor` method of LightsControl to take actions immediately
 * Sensor is set as Triggerles so LightsControl would check it's state periodically (default period is 5 secs) and turn lights ON if sensor state treated as active
-* State of any sensor that is mentioned in configuration would be checked before switching lights off automatically (lights won't be switched off until sensor's value becomes inactive).
+* State of any sensor that is mentioned in configuration would be checked before switching lights off automatically.
+Lights won't be switched off until all sensors' values becomes inactive.
 Even if sensor is without automation and not used in triggerles configuration

 #### Light/Switch Proxy

-LightsControl also supports methods 'turn_on'/'turn_off'/'toggle' that are supported by light and switch entities, so existing lights automations can be adopted easily.
+LightsControl also supports methods `turn_on`/`turn_off`/`toggle` that are supported by `light` and `switch` entities, so existing lights automations can be adopted easily.

 #### Integration with other Components

-If you have other lights automations besides LightsControl, it's better to avoid controlling lights directly since that could switch lights into CUSTOM/BLACKOUT state.
+If you have other lights automations besides LightsControl, it's better to avoid controlling lights directly since that could switch lights into CUSTOM/BLACKOUT state and break some automation.
 So you better use LightsControl as proxy for lights toggling.

-Call LightsControl 'switch'/'turn_on'/'turn_off'/'toggle'/ action to toggle lights.
+Call LightsControl `switch`/`turn_on`/`turn_off`/`toggle` action to toggle lights.
-When calling 'switch' you can use existing switch_name and switch_event OR define new switch_name and switch_event in LightsControl configuration (anything that comes to your mind) and use it instead.
+When calling `switch` method you can use existing switch_name and switch_event OR define new switch_name and switch_event in LightsControl configuration (anything that comes to your mind) and use it instead.

-Basically any HASS state can be used as additional sensor.
+Basically any HASS state can be used as sensor.
 But don't forget to include that state into LightsControl configuration as sensor, otherwise it wouldn't have effect.
-Also don't forget to write automation for calling LightsControl 'sensor' when state becomes active or use Triggerles_Sensor configuration.
+Also don't forget to write automation for calling LightsControl `sensor` when state becomes active or use Triggerles_Sensor configuration.

 ### Power Savings